What degree do I need to be considered for the PhD program?

 How do these changes affect the current entrance exam and the research languages?
 A common doctoral application will be completed for all students.
 All PhD programs require at least two classical and one research language.
 The minimum language requirements will vary by emphasis.

 Will the on-line Greek or Hebrew class satisfy the language requirements?
 Yes, the MBTS online Greek and Hebrew classes will fulfill all or part of the language requirements, as will other accredited language courses.
-Students may also take the language proficiency examination if their language courses were taken at the undergraduate level.

 Who from the faculty will be able to now be supervisors for the new PhD concentrations?
 Faculty oversight will be discipline specific.